Level 01, 26a Ponsonby Rd Ponsonby,

 Amelia McCombie

+Ko Hapuakohe te Maunga, ko Mangawara te Awa, ko Tainui te Waka, ko Ngāti Pāo te Iwi, ko Amelia te ingoa.
 With both parents dedicated practitioners of Ashtanga Yoga, Amelia has been surrounded by this practice for as long as she can remember.
-For Amelia Yoga is Home.
-It is a practice that has supported her to live with greater stability, awareness, and self-love.
-Amelia has been teaching Yoga for 9 years and has completed over 1800 hours of in-person training with a variety of world renowned yoga teachers.
-She has a daily practice, and this provides an anchor from which she teachers and lives from.
-Amelia’s classes are steady, stabilising and spacious, with an emphasis on turning the attention inwards, connecting to yourself and your body with compassion and love, and building awareness of the breath to bring more stillness to the mind.
-She holds deep reverence for yoga as a traditional and transformational path, and looks forward to sharing this practice with you.
+For Amelia Yoga is home.
+It is a practice that has supported her to live with greater stability, awareness, and ease.
+She has been teaching Yoga for 10 years and has completed over 1800 hours of in-person training with a variety of world renowned teachers including her teacher Dena Kingsberg.
+She has a regular practice, and this practices provides a tūāpapa (foundation) from which she lives from.
+Her classes are steady, stabilising and spacious, with an emphasis on turning the attention inwards, connecting to yourself and your body, and building awareness of the breath to bring more stillness to the mind.
+She holds deep reverence for yoga as a traditional and transformational path from India, and looks forward to sharing this practice with you.

 Nathan Reynolds